Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 2. Change `ACTIVE` to yes.
 3. Click Run or Start.

-## nc-autoupdate-ncp
-Automatically update NextCloudPi.

-### How to enable
-1. Navigate to `nc-autoupdate-ncp` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change the user to be notified when new updates are installed (default=admin).
-4. Click Run or Start.

-## nc-database
-Enable if you want to change the Nextcloud database location (e.x. to a usb drive).

-> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system.

->You need to use a USB drive that is permanently on and is responsive or the database will fail.

-> ** If it ever fails with a white page, move the database back to the SD **

-### How to configure
-1. Navigate to `nc-database` in the TUI or the WebUI.
-2. Change `DBDIR` to your database location.
-3. Click Run or Start.

-## nc-datadir
-Change the `data` folder location of Nextcloud.

-> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system

-### How to configure
-1. Navigate to `nc-datadir` in the TUI or the WebUI.
-2. Change `DATADIR` to your data location.
-3. Click Run or Start.

 ## nc-format-USB
 Do this if you want to format your USB Drive and make it compatible with linux user/permissions system